nathanjpak/memo-helper/README.md

-# memo-helper
-App to help users with memorization.
-Developed in collaboration with M. Kim.
+An application to help users with memorization.